Abdulaziz998/okta-iam-labs/README.md

 All labs are built using a real Okta environment and include step-by-step documentation with screenshots to simulate real-world IAM administration tasks.

-These labs focus on practical enterprise IAM operations commonly performed by IT administrators, IAM teams, and identity security professionals.
+These labs focus on practical enterprise IAM operations commonly performed by:

+- IAM Analysts
+- Identity Engineers
+- Cloud IAM Administrators
+- Security Administrators
+- IT Support Engineers
+- Access Management Teams

-The goal of this repository is to demonstrate hands-on identity security experience through realistic administrative workflows and authentication security configurations.
+The goal of this repository is to demonstrate hands-on identity security experience through realistic administrative workflows, authentication security configurations, and enterprise provisioning operations.